-Darren Stainrod, 56, serves as the Chairman of the Company's Board and was originally elected to the Company's Board on January 18, 2016 and most recently reelected to the Board by the Company's stockholders at the 2020 Annual Meeting on December 18, 2020.
+Darren Stainrod, 57, serves as the Chairman of the Company's Board and was originally elected to the Company's Board on January 18, 2016 and most recently reelected to the Board by the Company's stockholders at the 2021 Annual Meeting on December 16, 2021.
 Mr. Stainrod is a Principal of Marbury Fund Services (Cayman) Limited ("Marbury"), a fiduciary services company focused on the alternative investment industry and licensed by the Cayman Islands Monetary Authority.
 He is registered as a director with the Authority pursuant to the Directors Licensing and Registration Law, 2014.
 Prior to joining Marbury, Mr. Stainrod was a Principal at HighWater Limited in Cayman for almost 3 years where he provided professional director services to hedge funds, fund of funds and private equity vehicles.
 Before becoming a professional director in May 2013, Mr. Stainrod spent 17 years at UBS where he was a Managing Director and the Global Head of UBS Alternative Fund Services.
 At UBS he had responsibility for the overall management and development of the global hedge fund administration business in seven countries with more than 300 staff servicing alternative investment funds with over \$200 billion in assets under administration.
 Before joining UBS, he worked for three years with Coopers & Lybrand in Cayman and four years with Deloitte in the UK.
 Mr. Stainrod holds a BA (Hons) in Politics from the University of Reading in the UK.
 He is a member of the Institute of Chartered Accountants in England and Wales and the Cayman Islands Institute of Professional Accountants.
 He is a past Chairman of the Cayman Islands Fund Administrators Association and is the current Treasurer of AIMA Cayman Chapter.
 Mr. Stainrod brings to the Board extensive experience as a director of hedge funds, fund of funds and private equity funds as well as considerable experience in the investment fund industry, all of which provide our Board with valuable insight.
 Mr. Stainrod serves as chairman of the Company's Nominating and Corporate Governance Committ

-Martin Laidlaw, 64, who was originally elected by the Board on January 18, 2016 and most recently re-elected to the Board by the Company's stockholders at the 2020 Annual Meeting on December 18, 2020, provides Director Services in and from the Cayman Islands.
+Martin Laidlaw, 65, who was originally elected by the Board on January 18, 2016 and most recently re-elected to the Board by the Company's stockholders at the 2021 Annual Meeting on December 16, 2021, provides Director Services in and from the Cayman Islands.
 Martin has over 30 years of experience in the offshore financial industry and has an extensive range of experience with all forms of investment fund products and has held numerous directorship positions for a wide variety of offshore fund vehicles.
 Previously, Mr. Laidlaw was a Director of a Premier Fiduciary Services Company providing Directorship services.
-He was also a former Managing Director of a Fund Administration entity.
-Martin was previously employed by CIBC Bank and Trust Company (Cayman) Limited from 1989 through 2009.
-He was appointed Director and Head of Fund Services and was responsible for leading the fund services team and developing new business and client relationships.
+He was also a former Managing Director and Head of Fund Services and was responsible for leading the fund services team and developing new business and client relationships.
 Prior to his years at CIBC, he was employed with KPMG, Cayman Islands where he led various financial services audits.
 He was a founding member, Director and Treasurer of the Cayman Islands Fund Administrators Association.
 Martin graduated from Edinburgh University in Scotland with a Bachelor of Commerce Degree.
 He was admitted as a Member of the Institute of Chartered Accountants of Scotland in February, 1984 and continues to maintain his qualification.
 Mr. Laidlaw's extensive experience in the financial industry, including his financial and accounting background, and his experience as a director of various offshore fund vehicles makes him well qualified to serve on our Board.
 Mr. Laidlaw serves as chairman of the Company's Audit Committee and he is a member of the Company's Nominating and Corporate Governance Committee and the Company's Valuation Committee.